-7.11.1.
+- 7.11.1.
 Spending units shall submit a valid maximum budgeted amount for each requisition or RFP to the Purchasing Division.
-This budgeted amount shall not be changed after the bid opening.

-7.11.2.
-If all bids meeting requirements exceed this budgeted maximum amount, the Purchasing Division may negotiate a lower price within budget with the lowest bidder meeting specifications.
+The maximum budgeted amount may not be disclosed to any vendor prior to the bid opening and may not be changed after the bid opening. - 7.11.2.
+If all bids meeting requirements exceed the funds available for the purchase, and the Director determines in writing that there are no additional funds available from any other source to permit an award and the best interest of the State will not permit the delay attendant to a resolicitation under revised specifications or for revised quantities, the Purchasing Division may negotiate a lower price within budget with the lowest bidder meeting specifications.
 If the negotiation does not lead to the budget amount being met, the Director may negotiate a lower price with the next lowest bidder and continue negotiations with participating bidders after negotiations close with the preceding bidder.

-7.11.3.
+In conducting discussions, there may be no disclosure of any information derived from proposals submitted by competing bidders. - 7.11.3.
 If the Purchasing Division solicits bids utilizing a best value procurement, and there is more than one bidder, the Director may negotiate a lower price with the highest ranked bidder.
 If the Director does not award the contract to the highest scoring bidder, he or she may close negotiations with that bidder and enter into negotiations with the next highest scoring bidder, and may continue to do so in like manner with the remaining responsive and responsible bidders.
-The Director may not extend an offer to any bidder that is not first extended to the prior bidders in order of rank.

-7.11.4.
-If agencies fail to provide a valid maximum budgeted amount, the Director shall not permit negotiation.
+The Director may not extend an offer to any bidder that is not first extended to the prior bidders in order of rank. - 7.11.4.
+If agencies fail to provide a valid maximum budgeted amount, the Director shall not permit negotiation. - 7.11.5.

-7.11.5.
 The Director shall determine the method of negotiation.